jython/book/chapter19.rst

 Up until the ``get`` method on the returned future, the caller run concurrently with this task.
 The ``get`` call then introduces a wait-on dependency on the task's completion.
-(So this is like calling ``join`` on a thread.)
+(So this is like calling ``join`` on the supporting thread.)
 Upon completion, either the result is returned, or an exception is thrown into the caller.
-This exception will be one
+This exception will be one of:
-of:

   * InterruptedException
   * ExecutionException